About the Author Mr. Charles Bartlett

 “However, as a counterbalance to this there is some evidence that in the case of the Gallican and English Churches there was a certain amount of local autonomy.
 Local councils were held – such as the English Council at Clovesho in the 10th century – to resolve local difficulties and make Canons.
 We also have that somewhat cryptic letter of St Gregory to St Augustine of Canterbury referring to the later as “‘Patriarch’ of the other orb.”
 Implying that the Archbishop of English Church had a certain degree of independence from Rome and was to make his own decisions in keeping with the Catholic and Apostolic faith.
 He was perhaps also expressing a hope that the Archbishop of Canterbury might one day become a Patriarch to the Germanic peoples of Northern Europe.”

-Perhaps provincial affections are very way to restore a catholic peace whereby neither ideal opposes or diminishes the other.
-I believe these eddies are incredibly important for knowing Anglicanism as a beautiful yet delicate blossom, unique amongst Christian trees, having an old root that reaches deep into native soil yet having limbs that extend shade for lesser trees along that living water.
-Bishop Giles de Bridport spoke of England’s old liturgy in much the same way, “The Church of Salisbury shines as the sun in its orb among the Churches of the whole world in its divine service and those who minister it, and by spreading its rays everywhere makes up for the defects of others.”
+Perhaps national affections are the very way to restore a catholic peace whereby neither principle opposes or diminishes the other.
+I believe these eddies are incredibly important for conceiving Anglicanism as a beautiful yet delicate blossom, unique among Christian trees, having an old root that descends deeply into native soil yet having limbs that shade lesser trees, each growing along that living water.
+Bishop Giles de Bridport once spoke of England’s old liturgy in the same tone,

-There is only one problem with this and that would be that rose vestments were not worn in the medieval English liturgy.
+1. There is only one problem with this and that would be that rose vestments were not worn in the medieval English liturgy.
 Lent was kept in the Lenten Array, that is, vestments of toned white.
 The use of rose coloured vestments is part of the use of Pius V where the Roman colour sequence was taken as a sign of submission to the Roman See.

 The Ornaments Rubric in the 1559 and 1662 Books of Common Prayer ordered what was used in England in the second year of Edward VI and that would have been according to the Sarum usage which had been imposed upon the whole kingdome in 1541 by the Convocations and Parliament.

-Chapelmouse,
+2. Chapelmouse,

 When one argues from the pontificals as Dearmer did you must remember that the bishops were frequently attempting to gain points with the papacy.
 But what they did was almost unverisally rejected by the dioceses and especially the great cathedrals with the exception of Exeter.
 But the legislation of 1541 made Sarum usage both canon and parliamentry law.